w3c/wai-aria-practices/content/pattern-carousel.md

         <p>This section describes the element composition for three styles of carousels:</p>
         <ul>
           <li>Basic: Has rotation, previous slide, and next slide controls but no slide picker controls.</li>
-          <li>Tabbed: Has basic controls plus a single tab stop for slide picker controls implemented using the <a href="/WAI/ARIA/APG/patterns/tabpanel/">tabs pattern.</a></li>
+          <li>Tabbed: Has basic controls plus a single tab stop for slide picker controls implemented using the <a href="{{ '/ARIA/APG/patterns/tabpanel/' | relative_url }}">tabs pattern.</a></li>
-          <li>Grouped: Has basic controls plus a series of tab stops in a group of slide picker controls where each control implements the <a href="/WAI/ARIA/APG/patterns/button/">button pattern.</a> Because each slide selector button adds an element to the page tab sequence, this style is the least friendly for keyboard users.</li>
+          <li>Grouped: Has basic controls plus a series of tab stops in a group of slide picker controls where each control implements the <a href="{{ '/ARIA/APG/patterns/button/' | relative_url }}">button pattern.</a> Because each slide selector button adds an element to the page tab sequence, this style is the least friendly for keyboard users.</li>
         </ul>
         <section><div class="header-wrapper"><h3 id="basic-carousel-elements">Basic carousel elements</h3></div>
         <ul>